WeblateOrg/weblate/docs/devel/integration.rst

 This can be automated by installing a webhook on your repository to trigger Weblate whenever there is a new commit, see :ref:`update-vcs` for more details.

+When not using a VCS integration, you can use UI or :doc:`/api` to update translations to match your code base.

 .. seealso::